Rkzzin/Rkzzin/README.md

-### Hi there 👋
+### Hi there, I'm Henrique 👋

-I'm Henrique, a Software Engeneering student from Brazil.
+🇧🇷 Brazillian

-🦊 I’m currently studying on INSPER
+🦊 Currently studying Computer Engineering at INSPER

-🌱 I’m currently learning Java
+🌱 Learning Java and working on some projects

+💻 Since 2019 learning something new

 📫 How to reach me: henriquels5insper@gmail.com